Our team of psychiatrists, psychologists, therapists and nurse practitioner are here to help!

 Barry Gaynor, LCSW

 Barry Gaynor provides individual counseling, marital counseling, and family therapy.
-He provides counseling to those experiencing anxiety, depression, the effects of trauma (PTSD), anger problems, family problems, and, other relationship problems.
+He provides counseling to those experiencing anxiety, depression, the effects of trauma (PTSD), ADD/ADHD, anger problems, family problems, and, other relationship problems.
 He also provides counseling for those experiencing career challenges and difficulties, as well as counseling for personal growth and development.

 Education and Experience: